dimstry/InstaCloneUI/README.md

 # InstaCloneUI
-This project is an Instagram UI clone built using React Native.
-It includes features such as user profiles, news feeds, post uploads, and direct messaging, all designed to closely resemble the Instagram user interface.
+This project is an Instagram UI clone built using React Native

 ## Main UI
 1. Beranda / Home